-Interline’s sister company, Accountability Information Management, Inc. (www.a-i-m.com) is a specialized market research company focused on business-to-business issues.
+Interline’s sister company, Accountability Information Management, Inc. is a specialized market research company focused on business-to-business issues.
 In a recent piece of research using open-ended response, 56% of distributors indicated what they want the most from manufacturers: information – easy access, current, and repair-related.
-In another piece of research, distributors were least satisfied with the relevance, accuracy and frequency/timeliness of information from manufacturers.
-Dis-connect?
+In another piece of research, distributors said they were least satisfied with the relevance, accuracy and frequency/timeliness of information from manufacturers.

 “Within the field of value chain scholarship, researchers have confronted questions in various ways.
 Common to all, however, is an overarching appreciation of the importance of qualitative research to elicit the nuance of circumstance for individual firms, communities and other stakeholders.”